JonMurphy/RPZ_add-on/README.md

 *.subdomain.domain.com
 ```

-**Note**: the asterisks `*` is only allowed as the first character in the line.
+**Note**: the asterisk `*` is only allowed as the first character in the line.
 It represents all subdomains within a given domain.

 ### Allowlist
 At times an outside RPZ list will block a needed website.
 Allowed domains can be added to this list and thus unblock that domain.